UnityTech/unity-ssdlc/README.md

 ## Unity SSDLC Structure
 Our SSDLC is currently a suite of offerings by the Unity Application Security team.
 Part documentation, part training (in person and online) and a fun CTF server we host.
 #### SSDLC  Documentation
 The SSDLC is an ever evolving set of documents that our team has drafted as an attempt to capture industry best practices in a single location for our developers.
 The recommendations aren't perfect, and are always in draft.
 There are gaps, both in the technology we cover and how deep we are in each topic, however, we felt it better to share with our developers (and you!) as much as we could.
-Tt does no good for us to hoard a complete library of knowledge because we're missing _just one more article_ :)
+It does no good for us to hoard a complete library of knowledge because we're missing _just one more article_ :)

 This SSDLC is intended to be a practical reference for developers to help them design and develop more secure products spread over 3 main topics: [Coding Practice](./Coding%Practice), [Language Best Practices](./Language%Best%Practices), and [Security Process](./Security%20Process).
 Further, we'll be sharing our [Tools and Automation](./) and [Trainings](./) in the future.
 #### Trainings